moorepants/tu-delft-promotion/README.rst

    my research, get to know the organization and way of working in Dutch academia better, to proactively strengthen my leadership, and to take advice from other Americans who have been promoted here.
+Promoted to UD1 from UD2, Monday, May 1, 2023
+   Passing the midterm and teaching qualification courses (which I gained exemption due to 5+ years teaching experience prior to TUD) cause me to be promoted from asst. prof 2 (UD2) to asst. prof 1 (UD1).
+This gave me a salary scale of 12, step 3.
 Request to go in front of the promotion committee, Monday, May 1, 2023 Following the midterm results, I requested to go before the promotion committee as soon as possible given that I had 8 years of accomplisments and